Skip to main content

 Prerequisites

-• The NeatContext desktop app — installed and able to open.
+• The NeatContext desktop app — installed and able to open (Windows or macOS).

 ---